ShawMerlin/NES-Power-Board/README.md

 # NES-Power-Board
 A PCB that will fit in place of the stock NES frontloader's RF module.
+(Complete Drop In without needing other Boards)
 ***
 This Fork is from mspinksosu and takes his original design and fixes the composite video and mono sound I also have another repository that has my complete redesign of the NES Power Module to help remove EMI and Noise.